hahanova/diploma/README.md

-DIPLOM application
+# Diploma work for university

+This application allows you to generate VHDL-files based on entered values.

-# npm i
+# Start App
+`npm start`

-# npm start
+# Install dependencies
+`npm i`